 Six items you must submit:

 1. The Application.
 The application is available online here.
 You should fill out the electronic version and submit it to the Office of Admissions.
-You should also print out a copy of your application and mail it to us as part of the material you submit to the History Department.

 2. Standardized Test Scores.
 You must arrange to take the Graduate Record Examination General Test (gre.org) in advance of the application deadline.
 You should ask to have your GRE scores submitted to UF, we will then be able to access them electronically.
 Non-US and Puerto Rican applicants generally take the Test of English as a Foreign Language (toefl.org).
 (The IELTS and MELAB are also acceptable tests.)
 International students must submit their TOEFL or equivalent language test scores as part of the application process, unless they are citizens of a country where English is an official language, have spent at least one academic year as a full-time student at a college or university in a country where English is an official language, earned a prior bachelor’s degree, master’s degree or doctoral degree at an accredited university in the United States or have official proof of successfully completing the UF English Language Institute’s program before applying.

 4. Statement of Purpose.
 This is your opportunity to introduce yourself to the department and explain precisely why you wish to study here.
 We read these statements carefully.
 Is it well written?
 Does it suggest a clear set of goals?
 Do those goals match well with our strengths as a department?
 Has the applicant done his/her homework about the department?
 This letter is also your opportunity to explain any anomalies in the rest of your record.
 These statements are generally 2-3 pages long.
 UF’s newly revised online application includes the option of submitting the statement of purpose electronically.
-Students whose statement of purpose exceeds the word limit imposed by the electronic application may submit their complete statement to the department in hard copy.

 5. Three Letters of Recommendation.
 The selection of recommenders is an important part of the application process.
 You should select recommenders who are in a position to help us determine if you will be a successful graduate student.
 With that in mind, letters from people who do not know you very well or who do not know you in an academic context are less valuable.
 If you have written an undergraduate thesis or an MA thesis you should be sure that your advisor submits a letter.
 If that is impossible, you should explain the circumstances in your Statement of Purpose.
 UF’s newly revised online application includes the option of submitting these letters electronically.
 If you choose this option you should consult with the individual recommenders in advance and then provide their information as part of the online application.